More often than not, most people tend to forego the security of their devices for reasons of pure confusion.

-- It secures the operating system by blocking malicious program and preventing access to unsecured websites.
+- It secures the operating system by blocking malicious programs and preventing access to unsecured websites.

-- Firewalls allow certain packets of data to pass through by checking it against a set of rules.
+- Firewalls allow certain data packets to pass through by checking them against a set of rules.

 What is an Anti-Virus Software?

-Antivirus software can be considered to be the first line of defense when it comes to your computer’s security.
+Antivirus software can be considered the first line of defense when it comes to your computer’s security.
 Typical antivirus software has the following features:

 - An antivirus works primarily by identifying and removing harmful and malicious threats.